acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring)----draft.md

 Action Points:

-1. Add MIT license to the repo
+1. MIT license added to the project -- done.
-2. Change repository name to *jinteki*
+2. Player survey to guide future development -- done.
-3. Add basic user profile code - just changing e-mail for now.
+3. Add basic user profile code - just changing e-mail for now -- in progress.

 ### April Fools
 The Weyland Consortium graciously took over Jinteki.net for a day of meat-damage madness on 1 April 2016, when the site was transformed into Weyland.meat to celebrate April Fools Day. zaroth and nealterrell collaborated to bring a whole bunch of silliness to the J.net community while JoelCFC25 was grumpily vacationing in Florida.
 In case you missed it, here are some highlights: